 Visit Himalaya Treks offers 5 days Druk Path Trek combined with Bhutan Tours.
 Druk Path Trekking is a short five-day trek connecting you with Bhutan tours.
 The trek leads from Paro to Thimphu or vice versa, crossing the chain of mountains that separates the two valleys.

 Although the route is sparsely inhabited, there are wonderful lakes teeming with fish and the area is famous for its spectacular rhododendron forests, which bloom in May.
 In the clear weather of late autumn and winter, there are great views of the Himalayas.

 Bhutan Druk Path Trek short itinerary;

-Day 01 Arrive Paro (2200 meters) international airport
+Day 01 Arrive at Paro (2200 meters) International airport

 Day 02 Paro - Thimphu (2334 meters) (morning hike)

 Day 03 Paro - Jele Dzong (3400 meters) 8 Km, 3 hours